goodwinc/metis-copy/class_lectures/week01-benson/01-intro_pandas_benson/Administrivia.md

 - We'll have lecture in the mornings, and sometimes lecture will extend into the afternoon.

-- We'll post slides and/or iPython notebooks to the "Daily Agenda and Notes" Discourse thread after each lecture.
+- We'll post slides and/or iPython notebooks after each lecture.

 #### Challenge Problems